Eagles Trade Sydney Brown, Leaving Them Even More Short-Handed At Safety

 That means the Eagles acquire the Falcons’ 114th and 197th overall picks.
 In addition to Brown, Atlanta will get Philly’s 122nd and 215th picks.
 A league source confirmed the deal.

+The Eagles made sure that they just didn't subtract from the safety position, adding veteran Marcus Epps, per a league source, moments after the trade was announced.
+Epps was signed to the practice squad last summer after being released by the Patriots.
+He was signed to the active roster on Sept.
+24 and played in nine games with eight starts.
+Safety J.T.
+Gray, who has played mostly special teams in his eight years in the league, was also signed.

-As if the Eagles weren’t already short-handed at the position, now they are really short-handed.
-They lost starter Reed Blankenship to the Houston Texans in free agency and don’t seem to be in any rush to re-sign Marcus Epps, and maybe they won’t.
-That only leaves Drew Mukuba, last year’s second-round pick, who is coming off a broken ankle late in the season, and practice squad player Andre Sam at the position.
+Starter Reed Blankenship left in free agency for the Houston Texans, and, even though they brought back Epps, they broke even, personnel-wise, with the trade of Brown, meaning they still need to add at the position, with Drew Mukuba, last year’s second-round pick, who is coming off a broken ankle late in the season, and practice squad player Andre Sam still at the position.

-The Eagles, however, view Michael Carter as a safety, and they restructured his contract to bring him back.
+The Eagles also view Michael Carter as a safety, and they restructured his contract to bring him back.
 Is it enough?
 Probably not, but general manager Howie Roseman let more capable names in free agency this offseason sign elsewhere.

 The draft is next month, so maybe another answer at the position comes then.
 The Eagles have never taken a safety in the first round, but one who could intrigue them is Oregon’s Dillon Thieneman.